 Selecting the right set of functional primers plays an important role in the overall success of the PCR reaction.
 How should you do it?

 1. Short or long enough: Primer length

-You can also use primers which are shorter or longer depending on what you want to amplify.
-For e.g use primers as short as 15 bases when mapping simple genomes and 28-35 bases when you want to amplify a sequence with high degree of heterogeneity.
+You can also use primers that are shorter or longer depending on what you want to amplify.
+For e.g use primers as short as 15 bases when mapping simple genomes and 28-35 bases when you want to amplify a sequence with a high degree of heterogeneity.

 2. Temperature is important: Tm and Ta

 A melting temperature (Tm) range of 56°- 62°C is important for efficient annealing and also provides a sufficient thermal window to optimize from.
 Avoid using primers having Tm higher than 65°C because they tend to result in secondary annealing.

 You can estimate the Tm if your primers are shorter than 20 bases using the simple and roughly accurate calculation: Tm=2°C × (A+T) + 4°C × (G+C) or you can use an online tool to calculate the Tm value of a given primer set.

 So we have talked about the Tm of a single primer alone, does it have anything to do with the Tm of the other?

 A big yes because you need an annealing temperature (Ta) that is compatible with both!
 Avoid using primers with Tms that vary greater than 2°-5°C from each other because the primer with the higher Tm will have a higher chance of mispriming at the lower temperature while the primer with the lower Tm might not be functional at a very high temperature.